Graduate Department of Management

 College of Business

-Chair: Bruce T. Lamont; Assistant Chair: C. Darren Brooks; Assistant Dean for Strategic Engagement: Brooks; Ph.D.
-Program Director: Holmes; MBA Program Director: Brooks; Professors: Fiorito, Hochwarter, Holmes, King, Lamont; Associate Professors: Daniels, Maslach, Paustian-Underdahl, Wang, Rousseau; Assistant Professors: Jennings, Kang, Lee; Senior Lecturers: Blass, Trammell; Associate Lecturers: Brooks, Harding, Hayes; Dean's Emerging Scholars: Daniels, Rousseau; J. Frank Dame Professor of Management: Fiorito; Melvin T. Stith Sr. Professor in Business Administration: Hochwarter; Jim Moran Professor of Business Administration: Holmes; Jim Moran Eminent Scholar of Business Administration: Lamont; Higdon Professor of Management: King; Madeline Duncan Rolland Associate Professor of Business Administration: Wang; Mary Tilley Bessemer Associate Professor of Business Administration: Paustian-Underdahl; Barry and Janice Anderson Director of the Center for Human Resource Management: Brooks; Director of Research for the Jim Moran Institute for Global Entrepreneurship: Lamont; Professors Emeriti: Anthony, Dobson, Douglas, Ferris, Martinko, Perrewé, Voich, Wilkens
+Chair: Bruce T. Lamont; Assistant Chair: C. Darren Brooks; Assistant Dean for Executive and Professional Programs: Brooks; Ph.D.
+Program Director: Wang; MBA Program Director: Brooks; Professors: Fiorito, Hochwarter, Holmes, King, Lamont; Associate Professors: Daniels, Maslach, Paustian-Underdahl, Rousseau, Wang; Assistant Professors: Jennings, Kang, Lee; Senior Lecturers: Blass, Brooks, Trammell; Associate Lecturers: Harding, Hayes; Dean's Emerging Scholars: Daniels, Rousseau; J. Frank Dame Professor of Management: Fiorito; Melvin T. Stith Sr. Professor in Business Administration: Hochwarter; Jim Moran Professor of Business Administration: Holmes; Jim Moran Eminent Scholar of Business Administration: Lamont; Higdon Professor of Management: King; Madeline Duncan Rolland Associate Professor of Business Administration: Wang; Mary Tilley Bessemer Associate Professor of Business Administration: Paustian-Underdahl; Barry and Janice Anderson Director of the Organizational Effectiveness Institute: Paustian-Underdahl; Director of Research for the Jim Moran Institute for Global Entrepreneurship: Lamont; Director of the Master's in Business Administration Programs: Brooks; Professors Emeriti: Anthony, Dobson, Douglas, Ferris, Martinko, Perrewé, Voich, Wilkens

 The Department of Management has a diversified faculty with a wide field of teaching and research specialties at the graduate level.
 These research areas include organizational behavior, human resources management, strategic management, entrepreneurship, leadership, labor relations, research methods, job stress, employee turnover, and training and development.